gggliuye/cvx_learning/docs/ProximalAlgorithms/Interpretations.rst

   \end{align*}

-From the upper equation, we can interperte the Moreau envelope :math:`M_{\lambda f}` as a smooth approximation to a function by taking its conjugate, adding regulization.
-Mreau envelope obtains a smooth approximation via:
+From the upper equation, we can interperte the Moreau envelope :math:`M_{\lambda f}` as a smooth approximation to a function by taking its conjugate, adding regulization. **Mreau envelope obtains a smooth approximation via**:

 1. Take the conjugate of f : :math:`f^{*}`.

 2. Regularize : :math:`f^{*} +  (1/2\lambda)\|\cdot\|^{2}_{2}`

 3. Take the conjugate again : :math:`(\cdot)^{*} = M_{\lambda f}`

+In my point of view, this three steps is the most important part of the interpretation of Moreau envelope : a **smoothed or regularized form of f**.

 Moreau envelope of L1 norm
 ~~~~~~~~~~~~~~~~~~~~~~~~~